City of Deltona

 Purchasing Policy was granted authority to approve as it is budgeted

-goods and services and is an exempt item from solicitation due to this
+goods and services and is an exempt item from solicitation due to

-on June 23, 2025, directed that all items $25,000 or greater be brought
+consensus on June 23, 2025, directed that all items $25,000 or

 11. CITY ATTORNEY COMMENTS: